-- collection of information and reports from other agencies or professionals who are involved e.g. OT, Police, counsellors
+STEP 2 - Collection of information and reports from other agencies or professionals who may be involved

-Our goal is to work with you to ensure you are able to lead a safe and healthy life.
-This means that when you have completed counselling at Safe Network, we expect that you:
+Our goal is to work with clients to ensure they and their families are able to lead safe and healthy lives.
+When a client has completed their programme at Safe Network, we expect that they:

-- are able to have safe intimate relationships with others
+- are able to have safe intimate and age-appropriate relationships with others

-- will no longer engage in harmful sexual behaviour
+- will no longer engage in concerning or harmful sexual behaviour

-- gain acceptance as a safe, responsible member of your family, whanau, and community
+- connect positively and gain acceptance as a safe, responsible member of their family, whanau and community

 - are living a safe, healthy and balanced life.